2015 Ballard X-Country

 3:00-5:00 after school, daily.

-Any person participating on the 2014 Ballard Cross Country Team, is not permitted to miss practices or meets because of conflicts with other sports events or practices.
+Members of the 2015 Ballard Cross Country Team, are not permitted to miss practices or meets because of conflicts with other sports events or practices.

 Attendance at all practices and meets is required to be treated as a priority over all non-WIAA sports.
 By WIAA rule 18.22.4 we cannot give special consideration to allow athletes to skip practice or meets or leave early to attend non-WIAA sport events conflicting with the our schedule.
 QUALIFYING REQUIREMENTS

-In order to run in the first meet, Sept 13th, a minimum of 10 practices are required to be eligible to compete in first meet.
+In order to run in the first meet, Sept 12th, a minimum of 8 practices are required to run in the first Jamboree and 10 practices are required to be eligible to compete in first meet.
 ATTENDANCE

 Attendance at all practices is expected and is understood to be a basic requirement to attain an accepted standard of achievement.